afisher1/gridlab-d/docs/docs/0.0 GridLAB-D™/style-guide.md

 # Build Instructions

 Instructions to build the documentation on the platform: readthedocs.

+Before you build, re-generate the navigation list/table of contents to tell `mkdocs.yml` what pages to include.
+Re-run `tree_to_toc.py` from the root folder.
+Copy and paste the output from `tree.txt` into the nav: section of mkdocs.
+Here is a sample:

+      nav:
+      - Home: index.md
+      - 0.0 GridLAB-D™:
+          - Contacts: docs\0.0 GridLAB-D™\Contacts_list.md
+          - Announcements: docs\0.0 GridLAB-D™\Version History.md
+          - projects: docs\0.0 GridLAB-D™\projects.md
+          - publications: docs\0.0 GridLAB-D™\publications.md
+          - Source: docs\0.0 GridLAB-D™\resources.md
+          - Style Guide: docs\0.0 GridLAB-D™\style-guide.md
+      - 1.0 Prospective Users:
+        - Key Attributes of GridLAB-D™: docs\1.0 Prospective Users\GridLAB-D_Key_Attributes.md

 ## Local Build